Foreign Earned Income Exclusion

 Foreign Earned Income

-Foreign earned income is considered a compensation for personal services that were performed in the foreign country and the taxpayer meets either the foreign residence test or the physical presence test.
+Foreign earned income is considered a compensation for personal services performed in the foreign country and the taxpayer meets either the foreign residence test or the physical presence test.
 Earned income does not include pensions or annuities, or any type of investment income, or other types of income that was not earned by providing services, such as gambling and alimony.

 Foreign earned income does not include any earnings from countries subject to US government travel restrictions, or income earned in geographical areas outside of the jurisdiction of any particular country, such as Antarctica, international waters, or international airspace.